karthik-ak-dev/cloud-ops/terraform/README.md

 ## Provider Configuration

-This infrastructure uses a centralized provider configuration approach:
+This infrastructure follows Terraform best practices for provider management:

-- The `providers` module in `modules/providers/` contains all provider configurations
+- The `providers` module in `modules/providers/` centralizes provider version requirements
-- Each environment calls this module twice:
-  1. At the beginning to configure the AWS provider
-  2. After the EKS module to configure Kubernetes and Helm providers
+- Actual provider configurations are in each environment's root module (e.g., `environments/dev/main.tf`)
+- Conditional configuration is used for providers that depend on optional resources (like EKS)
+- Explicit provider passing is used for modules that need specific providers (like the ALB controller)

+This approach:
+- Follows Terraform's recommendation to keep provider configurations at the root level
+- Enables using `count` and conditionals with modules that need providers
-- This approach eliminates duplication and ensures consistency across environments
+- Maintains version consistency across environments

 ## Creating a New Environment